gesslar/glpu/doc/wiki/simul_efun/exists.md

 ### PARAMETERS

-    string dirname - The name of the directory to check.
+* `string dirname` - The name of the directory to check.

-### RETURNS

-    int - 1 if the directory exists, otherwise 0.

 ## DESCRIPTION